Rebel1124/portfolio-optimizer/README.md

  **UTOR: FinTech Bootcamp - Project 1: Portfolio Optimizer**
 =======

-## **Research Topic**

-# We analyzed the performance of an optimally constructed portfolio of high cap and low cap stocks and compared the performance of each portfolio against the DOW JONES Index for a 1 year investment horizon.

----
 ## **Research Question**

 Would an Optimally constructed portfolio of High Cap stocks perform better than a similarly constructed portfolio of Low Cap stocks over the last year (Sep-21 to Sep-22)?